 Neem is a fast-growing evergreen tree and reaches a high of20 meters and sometimes even more.
 It only will lose its leaves by drought.
 If blooming the Tree has beautiful white and fragrant flowers and the fruit looks similar to olives which has 1-3 seeds inside.

-In many tropic regions Neem is considered a weed, but in India products made from the Neem tree are used for millennia and known for its beneficial medical properties and have been used in Ayurveda.
-People eat the tender shoots and flowers and use it as a vegetable in parts o India.
+In many tropic regions, Neem is considered a weed, but in India, products made from the Neem tree have been used for millennia and are known for their beneficial medical properties and have been used in Ayurveda.
+People eat tender shoots and flowers and use it as a vegetable in parts o India.